Our mission is to promote and protect public health and environmental quality across El Paso County through people, prevention and partnerships.

 El Paso County Public Health was established in 1872 as a City Health Department, and then became an organized County Health Department in 1939.
 Public Health serves all residents and visitors of El Paso County, which includes the cities and towns of Colorado Springs, Manitou Springs, Calhan, Fountain, Green Mountain Falls, Monument, Palmer Lake and Ramah.

-- The members of the Board of Health govern Public Health through the establishment of policy, approval of budgets and appointment of the executive director.
+- The members of the Board of Health govern Public Health through the establishment of policy, approval of budgets and appointment of the Public Health Director.

 - The nine members of the Board of Health serve as volunteers and are appointed by the El Paso County Board of County Commissioners.